-The Hidden Cove of Hualien
+The Hidden Hualien Beach!

 There are few places in the world like Niushan Huting.
 This hidden beach cove and recreational area along Taiwan’s scenic East Coast could be one of the more memorable things you can experience during your visit to Hualien County.
 If you appreciate the little charms in life and enjoy getting off the beaten path, Niushan Huting just might be one of your favorite things to do in Taiwan.

 So come, answer the call of the wind and sea.
 Surround yourself with natural beauty and rustic simplicity.
-Peace and tranquility will never be a stranger when you take a visit to Niushan Huting.
+Peace and tranquility will never be a stranger when you take a visit to Niushan Huting

 History of Niushan Huting